 To date, the predictive validity of the GRADE approach had not been tested.
 Predictive validity refers, in general terms, to the degree to which a score predicts an outcome on a criterion measure.
 In the case of this project, we used predictive validity to refer to the degree to which the GRADE approach reliably predicts the stability of an estimate of effect.
 We defined stability as “similarity in the magnitude of the summary effect as evidence accrues over time.”

 - To assess the predictive validity of each of the four SOE grades from the GRADE approach.

 - To assess the predictive validity of the entire GRADE approach.

 - To determine the likelihood that the first available study of a body of evidence provides a substantially different estimate than the pooled effect of the entire body of evidence.

-We will test whether the SOE grades as a categorical variable reliably predicts the likelihood of an effect estimate to be stable over time.
+We tested whether the SOE grades as a categorical variable reliably predicts the likelihood of an effect estimate to be stable over time.
 The project consists of two main phases:

-We will assemble a pool of published meta-analyses that researchers had previously graded as high SOE.
-Using cumulative meta-analyses, we will grade the SOE of subsets of this evidence at different points in time of the past.
-We will use z-scores to compare the effect estimates of the subsets (which we term the “gradeable effect”) with the pooled effect estimate of the published meta-analysis (which we term the “true effect”) to assess the stability of the effect estimate over time.
+We assembled a pool of published meta-analyses that researchers had previously graded as high SOE.
+Using cumulative meta-analyses, we graded the SOE of subsets of this evidence at different points in time of the past.
+We used z-scores to compare the effect estimates of the subsets (which we term the “gradeable effect”) with the pooled effect estimate of the published meta-analysis (which we term the “true effect”) to assess the stability of the effect estimate over time.
 Using a large sample of meta-analyses, the outcome of interest is the proportion of stable results over time for each grade of SOE.
-We expect a sample size of 120 ratings to be sufficient to achieve at least 80% power to compare the stability of all four SOE grades.
-We will randomly allocate grading exercises to investigators.
-Each grading exercise will be done dually and independently.
+We expected a sample size of 120 ratings to be sufficient to achieve at least 80% power to compare the stability of all four SOE grades.
+We randomly allocated grading exercises to investigators.
+Each grading exercise was done dually and independently.